liran-funaro/nex/README.md

 ## Peter into silicon

-In ``Structural Regular Expressions'', Pike imagines a newline-agnostic Awk that operates on matched text, rather than on the whole line containing a match, and writes code converting an input array of characters into descriptions of rectangles.
+In [Structural Regular Expressions][sre], Pike imagines a newline-agnostic Awk that operates on matched text, rather than on the whole line containing a match, and writes code converting an input array of characters into descriptions of rectangles.
 For example, given an input such as: